parsiya/Parsia-Code/README.md

 Doing the first few cryptopals challenges in C (why?!).

 ## [Calculator in C++](calculator.cpp)
 I found this code in an old archive.
-It's apparently some calculator I wrote back in undergrad.
+It's some calculator I wrote back in undergrad.
 It draws shapes on the screen and depending on where you click, you get a number.
 Pretty much all of it was done manually.
 The only thing I remember, is that I needed to have `C:\\egavga.bgi` for it to work.
 Fun times.

 <!-- Links -->